-bility for damage and destruction, the proposal takes account of the growing importance of data as a commercially valuable good.
+Art 4(6)(c) of the proposed directive establishes loss and corruption of data as compensable damage, provided that the data are not used exclusively for professional purposes.
+By putting data on an equal footing with property in terms of liability for damage and destruction, the proposal takes account of the growing importance of data as a commercially valuable good.
 Corruption as well as destruction of digital data may cause enormous harm, weighing harder on the victim than damage to the more traditional incarnations of personal property in tangible items.
 Thus, the inclusion of digital data into the scope of protection is a welcome acknowledgment of the changing landscape of property in the digital era.
 Furthermore, it nicely balances the notion of recoverable damage with the definition of product.
-Just as much as data are accepted as a source of injury, they are also recognised as a source of loss.
+Just as much as data are accepted as a source of injury, they are also recognized as a source of loss.
 Finally, the classification of data as personal property protected under the law of product liability reflects developments that occur in the national systems of tort or delict as well.66

-However, the inclusion of data serves to reinforce a criticism, voiced earlier, against the exclusion of objects used exclusively for professional purposes.67 This restriction of the scope of protection of the proposed directive is particularly dysfunctional in the case of data, simply because pecuniary harm primarily occurs where commercially used data were corrupted or destroyed.
+However, the inclusion of data serves to reinforce a criticism, voiced earlier, against the exclusion of objects used exclusively for professional purposes.67 This restriction of the scope of protection of the proposed directive is particularly dysfunctional in the case of data, simply because pecuniary harm can only occur where commercially used data were corrupted or destroyed.
 The destruction of the digital files of photographs depicting spouses, relatives, or other loved ones, originating from birthdays, family celebrations or lovely holidays may be very painful for the party 'owning' such files but, typically, no pecuniary loss is incurred.
 Furthermore, under most legal systems, the destruction of property does not trigger claims for compensation of non-pecuniary loss.68 To be sure, the inclusion of data into the scope of protection of the directive does not change this, as the proposal leaves issues of quantum and calculation of damages to the law of the Member States, where they had been before.
-This explicitly includes the question of pecuniary damages for non-pecuniary losses.69 These considerations once again suggest cutting European product liability loose from its roots in the policy of consumer protection.
+This explicitly includes the question of money damages for non-pecuniary losses.69 These considerations once again suggest cutting European product liability loose from its roots in the policy of consumer protection.
 After this has been done, commercially used data should be included in the scope of protection of the Product Liability Directive.70